-Chapter Exercises & Library Exercise (70 points – 7 @10 points each) – Students will complete chapter readings and select exercises to learn and practice qualitative and descriptive methods for classroom inquiry.
+Chapter Exercises & Library Exercise (60 points – 6 @10 points each) – Students will complete chapter readings and select exercises to learn and practice qualitative and descriptive methods for classroom inquiry.
+These will sometimes include instructor-created exercises for practice in data collection and analysis techniques.
 (See assignments posted in Canvas).
 There will not be an assignment for chapter 5.

-Discussion Board (70 points – 7 @ 10 points each) – Students will post and comment to the discussion board in areas paralleling chapter readings and their action research projects.
+Discussion Board (50 points – 5 @ 10 points each) – Students will post and comment to the discussion board in areas paralleling chapter readings and their action research projects.
 (See instructions).
-They will respond to 2 peers.

-Literature Review (75 points) – Students will complete literature review on their specific topic areas following the given criteria and format.
-(See attached).
+They will respond to 2 peers.Students will complete an online discussion board for useful collaboration and support in carrying out their research projects.
+These discussions will also parallel the information from previous chapter readings.
+Discussion topics (150-250 words) must be posted to Canvas by Wednesday night (11:59 deadline) for half of the credit for this assignment.
+Responses should meaningfully address the given question(s) based on the assigned reading, prior practical knowledge and experience, and thoughtful reflections linked to practice – along with the current need for advice and assistance in planning and implementing classroom inquiry.

+At least two Comments to peers (75-word minimum) must be made AFTER the Wednesday night deadline (NOT BEFORE) for initial postings and by Sunday night (11:59 deadline) for the other half of the credit for this assignment.
+Comments should be helpful to the poster, extend thinking, and provide practical suggestions and support for their project – NOT simply affirm the initial post.

+Look for postings with no comments to consider for your comments BEFORE responding to people with ample comments!
+You can and are encouraged to comment to more than two people IF you have helpful advice, knowledge, or tips --- and earn ‘brownie points’ .
+Be sure to go back and read others’ comments to your topic for help before the next chapter assignment!!!

+You will assess the effectiveness of the Discussion Board as a technology tool to support thinking and learning in a final reflective posting as part of this assignment.
+There are only discussion boards 1-4 and 7 that are graded.
+Five has been omitted and 6 is optional.

+Attending the initial ZOOM Conference and Introducing Self Post (10 points).- The ZOOM Conference is August 20 at 6pm.
+Instructions will be emailed to all students.

 Project Proposal (100 points) – Students will complete a formal proposal for instructor approval and requested modification for carrying out an action research project in their classrooms.
-(See attached).
+(See attached for scoring guide).

 Project Conferences (2 x 10 points) – Students will meet with the instructor in an online conference (via Canvas) or in person two scheduled times in order to discuss project proposals, and later data collection and analysis for project reports.
-(See instructions).
+(See instructions attached).

 Project Report (175 points) – Students will write up the results of their action research in a formal paper or report following the four APWS areas: Planning, implementation, analysis of student learning, and reflection on learning.
 (See attached).
+In addition, students are required to peer review projects and must give 3 positives and 3 suggestions.

 Project Presentation (50 points) – Students will complete a voice-over PowerPoint presentation of their project research and findings.
-Peer comments are required.
+Peer comments are required and included in the rubric.
 (See attached).

 NOTE: All written assignments must be typed and should adhere to Standard English usage and conventions, or they will be subject to point loss and may have to be redone.